alvaro-cabrera/automated_allocations/README.md

    - Allocate the operators to the aircrafts in need of maintenance.
 At this stage we will focus just on the first column of the manpower section in the Allocations Excel, column O with the "Certifier" title.
 It is the most crucial manpower colum, and the hardest to fill.
 The other operators are easier to fill once we have the certifiers.
 Also, we will focus on Wide Body and Narrow Body, not with the 3rd parties

-   - Rules: $\color{red}{\textsf{lorem ipsum}}$
+   - Rules:

       - Each certifier has certain certifications, indicated with X in the Hooz'N excel.
 They must be assigned to the aircrafts in which they have certifications

-      - Certifiers are represented in <code style="color : lightskyblue">LIGHT BLUE</code>, Technicians are represented in <code style="color : gray">GRAY</code>, and Cat A certifiers are represented in <code style="color : blue">DARK BLUE</code>.
+      - Certifiers are represented in $\color{lightskyblue}{\textsf{LIGHT BLUE}}$, Technicians are represented in $\color{gray}{\textsf{GRAY}}$, and Cat A certifiers are represented in $\color{blue}{\textsf{BLUE}}$.
 Ideally, they all should be assigned to planes in bays close to each other.
 Additionally, they all have a primary bay to which they are assigned (column G in the image, "Allocation Zone").
 They should primary work on their assigned bay, but they can move to other bays if there is not enough operators or if they are the only ones with a given certification requirements.

       - Moving from area 600 to area 200 or 700 can take approximately 20 minutes, so it is not recommended to do those movements.